1. HOME

 When you use good visual aids as part of your speech, you are giving your audience so much more.
 They add value to your presentation.

-The benefits of using props are:
+The benefits of using visual aids are:

 • Clarity